Aniketgolee/JavaScript-project-1/README.md

 # JavaScript-project-1
-# read the quotes here
+# Read the quotes here